-The balance due from the Manager at December 31, 2014 and 2015, amounted to \$576 and \$3,728, respectively, and is included in Due from related parties in the accompanying consolidated balance sheets.
-The balance due to Costamare Services at December 31, 2015, amounted to \$371 and is reflected as Due to related parties in the accompanying 2015 consolidated balance sheet.
+The balance due from Costamare Shipping at December 31, 2015 and 2016, amounted to \$3,728 and \$2,841, respectively, and is included in Due from related parties in the accompanying consolidated balance sheets.
+The balance due to Costamare Services at December 31, 2015 and 2016, amounted to \$371 and \$191, respectively, and is reflected as Due to related parties in the accompanying consolidated balance sheets.

-- (b) Ciel Shipmanagement S.A.: CIEL, a company incorporated in the Republic of Liberia, is wholly-owned by Mr. Konstantinos Konstantakopoulos, the Company's Chairman and Chief Executive Officer.
+- (b) Ciel Shipmanagement S.A. ("CIEL"): CIEL, a company incorporated in the Republic of Liberia, is wholly-owned by Mr. Konstantinos Konstantakopoulos, the Company's Chairman and Chief Executive Officer.
 CIEL is not part of the consolidated group of the Company.
 CIEL provided the Company's vessels, through to April 2013, certain ship management services such as technical support and maintenance, financial and accounting services.
-From April 2013 until November 2, 2015, CIEL provided services in respect of the Rena.
-Management fees charged by CIEL in the years ended December 31, 2013, 2014 and 2015, amounted to \$1,010, \$219 and \$184, respectively and are included in Management fees-related parties in the accompanying consolidated statements of income.
-The balance due from CIEL at December 31, 2014 and 2015 amounted to \$593 and \$606, respectively and is included in Due from related parties in the accompanying consolidated balance sheets. - (c) Shanghai Costamare Ship Management Co.
-Ltd.: Shanghai Costamare is owned (indirectly) 70% by the Company's Chairman and Chief Executive Officer and 30% (indirectly) by Shanghai Costamare's General Manager, Mr. Shen Xiao Dong.
-Shanghai Costamare is a company incorporated in the Peoples' Republic of China and is not part of the consolidated group of the Company but is an affiliated manager.
-The technical, crewing, provisioning, bunkering, sale and purchase and accounting services, as well as certain commercial services of certain of the Company's vessels have been subcontracted from the Manager to Shanghai Costamare.
-As of December 31, 2015, Shanghai Costamare provided such services to thirteen (eleven as of December 31, 2014) of the Company's containerships.
-There was no balance due from/to Shanghai Costamare at both December 31, 2014 and 2015.
+From April 2013 until November 2, 2015, CIEL provided services in respect of the Rena wreck.
+Management fees charged by CIEL in the years ended December 31, 2014, 2015 and 2016, amounted to\$219, \$184 and nil, respectively and are included in Management fees-related parties in the accompanying consolidated statements of income.
+The balance due from CIEL at both December 31, 2015 and 2016 amounted to \$606 and is included in Due from related parties in the accompanying consolidated balance sheets. - (c) Shanghai Costamare Ship Management Co., Ltd.: Shanghai Costamare is owned (indirectly) 70% by the Company's Chairman and Chief Executive Officer and 30% (indirectly) by Shanghai Costamare's General Manager.
+Shanghai Costamare is a company incorporated in the Peoples' Republic of China and is not part of the consolidated group of the Company but is a related party.
+The technical, crewing, provisioning, bunkering, sale and purchase and accounting services, as well as certain commercial services of certain of the Company's vessels, have been subcontracted from Costamare Shipping to Shanghai Costamare.
+As of December 31, 2016, Shanghai Costamare provided such services to 15 (13 as of December 31, 2015) of the Company's containerships.
+There was no balance due from/to Shanghai Costamare at both December 31, 2015 and 2016.